Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 What are the chances of getting a job?

 There is a growing demand for te reo Māori teachers in primary and secondary schools.
-More Māori students are attending kōhanga reo and kura kaupapa Māori (Māori language immersion schools), and this creates higher demand for kaiwhakaako Māori throughout the school system.
+More Māori students are attending kōhanga reo and kura kaupapa Māori (Māori language immersion schools), creating higher demand for kaiwhakaako Māori throughout the school system.

 There is a particular shortage of kaiwhakaako Māori in rural and low socio-economic areas throughout the country.